 The commencement of your residential membership of the College is subject to the details provided in your membership contract and matriculation, which is signing the College Register or Matriculation Book.
 Residential membership is usually offered for the specified academic calendar year only and application for re-admission is made before the end of your contractual period through the New College portal.
-Applications will be considered in light of demonstrated commitment to the obligations and priorities of College life (as indicated in this Handbook).
+Applications will be considered in light of demonstrated commitment to the obligations and priorities of College life, as indicated in this Handbook generally, and in relation to the specific criteria below.